viamrobotics/docs/docs/services/sensors.md

 ---

 The Sensors Service is a built-in service that provides a central interface to all of your robot's [sensors](/components/sensor), regardless of the sensor model.
-With it you can obtain readings from multiple of your robot's sensors at once.
+With it you can obtain readings from multiple sensors on your robot at once.

 ## API